rocket-boots/rocket-boots/README.md

-# rocket-boots
+# RocketBoots Web Game Kit
-A kit to allow rapid creation of web games in JavaScript and HTML5
+RocketBoots is kit to help create web games in JavaScript and HTML5.